Upper-level elective courses

 LEX 7061 Cr.
 4 (8 req.)

 Prereq.: LEX 7156 Corporations and LEX 7816 Taxation.
-Not open to students who have taken former JDC 728 Business Planning and Taxation of Corporations and Shareholders, LEX 7821 Taxation of Corporations, LEX 7761 Securities Regulation, LEX 7146 Corporate Tax I or LEX 7151 Corporate Tax II.
+Not open to students who have taken or are taking former JDC 728 Business Planning and Taxation of Corporations and Shareholders, LEX 7821 Taxation of Corporations, LEX 7761 Securities Regulation, LEX 7146 Corporate Tax I or LEX 7151 Corporate Tax II.

 Credit on completion of two terms